fantasy7777777/GovHack-Flowcation/README.md

 This project is licensed under the MIT License.
 Feel free to fork, use, and modify it as per the license terms.

+SETUP INSTRUCTIONS
+install the packages in a python environment by using the following terminal command: pip install -r requirements.txt